antoni/dotfiles/README.md

 - Windows - list steps needed to configure the system, then implement them
 - make Windows username configurable (Komputer -> WINDOWS_USERNAME)
+- clone all repos from the given org (do I have a script for that?)
+- Winget install script - check if packages has been installed via winget list vscode